 Responses to bullying behaviours:

-When [insert role] has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with [insert roles, i.e. Student Wellbeing Team, teachers, SSS, Assistant Principal, Principal, Department of Education and Training specialist staff etc].
+When teacher/principal has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students.

 There are a number of factors that will be considered when determining the most appropriate response to the behaviour.
-When making a decision about how to respond to bullying behaviour, Example School will consider:
+When making a decision about how to respond to bullying behaviour, Toolamba PS will consider:

-[Amend to reflect the needs of your school]

 the age and maturity of the students involved

 the severity and frequency of the bullying, and the impact it has had on the victim student